 Cardio workouts should be 30 to 60 minutes and have a nice mix of walking, hiking, or cycling to avoid overuse and injuries.
 Again, everyone starts at different levels, so some may begin with walking 30 minutes three times a week, where others with a more regular fitness routine may be ready to do 60 minutes five times a week.

 Resistance training is training for strength, and no you are not preparing for a bodybuilding completion, but a few sessions of resistance training goes a long way to aiding your trek.
-Even though you are not carrying a heavy pack, any weighted pack will “raise your center of gravity and increase the stress on your muscular system”.
+Even though you are not carrying a heavy pack, any weighted pack will “raise your centre of gravity and increase the stress on your muscular system”.

 Building strength is different than building endurance.
 Strength will assist in increasing your stability on uneven terrain.
 Two to three days of resistant training is adequate, and this can be done with weights or even bodyweight.
-As with any exercise, a warm-up of at least 10 minutes prior to, and a cool down are important.
+As with any exercise, a warm-up of at least 10 minutes prior to, and a cool-down are important.
 Focus on upper body one day, then lower body the next resistance training session.
 It is best to do resistance work prior to endurance work to maximize the amount of energy your muscle will need for the training.

 Along with endurance and strength work, getting out and actually hiking with the shoes you intend to wear, and the weighted pack you will use is vital.
 Simulating as closely as possible what you will be doing will go a long way to having your mind ready for your daily activities.